flybirdcl/flybirdcl.github.io/README.md

 ## Methods

-We utilize numpy and pandas to gather and scrape data from the [this kaggle dataset](https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data?select=humidity.csv).
+We utilize numpy and pandas to gather and scrape data from [this kaggle dataset](https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data?select=humidity.csv).
 Below is the plot of the temperature data of San Diego from 2012-2017.

 ![image](https://user-images.githubusercontent.com/22489728/233812988-9273af11-82e3-4a95-ace9-bb32472456dc.png)